AceOfKestrels/Brain/Development/Angular/Routing/basic-routing.md

 # Basic Routing

+## What is Routing?
+Routing describes the process of simulating different URLs to your client browser while staying on the same page, by loading different components depending on the URL entered.

+We use Angular to build single-page-applications.
+Loading different pages would go against that goal.

+---
 ## Defining Routes
 - Add a `RouterModule` (from `@angular/router`) to the `imports` section of the app module (`app.module.ts`).
 - Add `.forRoot` to this module and pass in a `Routes` array.